Al-vallon/Al-vallon/README.md

  <h2 align="left">📜 About Me :</h2>
         <p>
             I am a FullStack developer specialized in JavaScript with significant experience in developing interfaces for IoT products using Angular and NodeJS.
-I am resuming my studies to pursue a Bachelor's degree in Full Stack Python development.
+I am resuming my studies to pursue a Bachelor's degree in Full Stack IA development.
         </p>